-Q – What is the permitted format for groupings when golf returns?
+Q – What is the permitted format for groupings?

-A – From 29 March, golfers will have the choice of playing in groups of up to four players.
+A – As of 29 March, golfers have the choice of playing in groups of up to four players.

 Q – What is the maximum group size permitted to gather on and off the course?

-A – From 29 March, the ‘rule of six’ comes into force again in England.
+A – Up until 17 May, the outdoors ‘rule of six’ remains in force in England.
 There are a limited number of exceptions when it comes to group gatherings.
-For example, people who provide essential support (e.g. carers) to golfers with a disability are exempt and do not count towards the maximum number of six people in a group of golfers (i.e four golfers and two caddies).
+For example, people who provide essential support (e.g. carers) to golfers with a disability as well as caddies are exempt and do not count towards the maximum number of six people in a group of golfers.
 Groups of six people may be made up of individuals from different households.

 Q – Can over 70s play golf?